 SMARTER Goals are:

 R = Realistic: Recognize and implement the power of incremental change over time.
-You’ve already marketed out your availability on your calendar, so you know how much time in Q4 you really have.
-Example =Increase sales this quarter by 10% from last quarter.
+You’ve already marked out your availability on your calendar, so you know how much time you really have in Q4.
+Example: Increase sales this quarter by 10% from last quarter.

 T = Time-Bound: Set a specific deadline.
-Example = I’m going to send out the email campaign on November 22nd.
+Example: I will send out the email campaign on November 22nd.

 R = Relevant: Make sure your goals are appropriate to this stage of your business.
-Example = I’m going to create a lead magnet centered around our bestselling product to increase leads/sales.
+Example: I will create a lead magnet centered around our bestselling product to increase leads/sales.

 Come up with 3-5 SMARTER goals for your Q4 marketing goals.